 I am always amazed to find hunters who have never taken the time to learn about the animals they hunt.
 For these people, terrier work is not a commune with nature, but a proxy for dog fighting or a paper certificate.
 A deer is nothing but a target and a trophy.
 A duck is just a feathered clay pigeon.

 The true hunter knows the difference between a rat and a raccoon, a squirrel and a fox, a groundhog and a possum.
 They know what each animal eats, how often they breed, their population densities in various habitats, and their natural mortality rates.

 A true hunter knows that you cannot hunt out all the rats on a dairy farm or shoot out all the squirrels in a 200-acre oak woods, but that you can knock all the raccoon or fox off a farm in a single weekend.

 An ethical hunter does not bleed the land white.

 A smart hunter thinks twice before dispatching a fox or a raccoon.
 Is it really necessary to terminate this animal?
 What harm is this animal really doing?
 If it is a nuisance animal for some reason, make dispatch swift and offer no apologies.
 But think it through.
 A released raccoon and fox can be hunted again.
-If the animal is not a true pest, releasing it is more than good ethics -- it is also good hunting.
+If the animal is not a true pest, and it otherwise unscathed, releasing it is more than good ethics -- it is also good hunting.

 A lot of ethical hunting is just good manners -- close fences you open, don't trespass, fill holes you dig in the fields, park out of the way, don't rut the fields, and keep a low profile.